-- > Not feel ready, or be able to tell someone that they are being abused, exploited or neglected - > Not recognise their experiences as harmful - Feel embarrassed, humiliated or threatened.
-This could be due to their vulnerability, disability, sexual orientation and/or language barriers - None of this should stop you from having 'professional curiosity' and speaking to the DSL if you have concerns about a child.

-7.3 If you discover that FGM has taken place or a pupil is at risk of FGM
+- ✓ Not feel ready, or be able to tell someone that they are being abused, exploited or neglected - √ Not recognise their experiences as harmful - √ Feel embarrassed, humiliated or threatened.
+This could be due to their vulnerability, disability, sexual orientation and/or language barriers None of this should stop you from having 'professional curiosity' and speaking to the DSL if you have concerns about a child.
+7.3 If you discover that so called honour based abuse is has taken place, if FGM has taken place or a pupil is at risk of FGM Honour based Violence and abuse encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrators.
+It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
+All forms of HBVA are abuse (regardless of the motivation) and should be handled and escalated as such.
+Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBVA, or already having suffered HBVA.
 Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs".
 FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
 It is also known as 'female genital cutting', 'circumcision' or 'initiation'.
 Possible indicators that a pupil has already been subjected to FGM, and factors that suggest a pupil may be at risk, are set out in appendix 4 of this policy.
 Any teacher who either:

-- Is informed by a girl under 18 that an act of FGM has been carried out on her; or - Observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18

-Must immediately report this to the police, personally.
+- Is informed by a girl under 18 that an act of FGM has been carried out on her; or - Observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 Must immediately report this to the police, personally.
 This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it.
 Teachers are able to obtain support from the DSL, who will also contact the EHASH, or support the teacher to do so.
 Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must immediately speak to the DSL, who will contact Police and EHASH.
 Staff must never examine pupils.